 They required quite a lot of testing and re-testing, but in the end, it was all worth it.
 I’m confident this is a recipe I’ll be coming back to again and again for decades!

-So … What Actually is an Ice Cream Sandwich?
+So … What Actually is a Vegan Donut Sandwich?

 Ok, you might be confused at this point.
 We’ve got donuts and ice cream, but also a sandwich?
 How on Earth does that even work?